Finish the core of your college applications — with guidance and direction from a former Director of Admissions.

 Starting at

-Includes 10+ hours of live/recorded content + Q&A sessions.
+Includes 10+ hours of recorded content + Q&A sessions.
 All to get your Common App completed.

 The Bootcamp

 Are you ready to get started?
-Complete the form below for next steps and additional information related to The AO-Approved Common App Bootcamp in August 2026.
+Complete the form below for next steps and additional information related to The AO-Approved Common App Bootcamp.

-*The AO-Approved Common App Bootcamp is a paid service (starting at $950 USD).
+*The AO-Approved Common App Bootcamp-Recorded is a paid service (starting at $350 USD).
 AskDrHoffman.com LLC cannot guarantee admission or financial aid/scholarships at any college or university.